1 | Tentacled snake |

 5 | Puff-faced watersnake |

 A snake with a confused family tree.
-Homalopsis currently has 5 members, and is the sister family to the dog-faced watersnakes (Cerberus family) which inhabit coastal marine habitats, near Phuket for example.
+Homalopsis currently has 5 members, and is the sister genus to the dog-faced watersnakes (Cerberus genus) which inhabit coastal marine habitats, near Phuket for example.
 Cerberus is adapted to brackish waters, while Homalopsis likes freshwater, in streams and humid swamps within inner Thailand.

 Originally, the puff-faced watersnake (Homalopsis buccata) covered most of Thailand, but in 2012, it was split in two.
 The species in central, northern, and eastern Thailand (and Cambodia) turned out to be Merelcoxji’s watersnake, a new species, while H. buccata now only clung onto the far southern provinces of Thailand, near Pattani.
 Further afield, H. buccata inhabits most of Indonesia and Malaysia.
 They lay 2-20 live young, and mainly eat fish, supplemented with crustaceans and amphibians.